learning-unlimited/ESP-Website/docs/dev/themes.rst

 Potential pitfalls
 ++++++++++++++++++

-If there are any errors in your LESS code, you may not be able to compile CSS.
+If there are any errors in your SCSS code, you may not be able to compile CSS.
-Turn on THEME_DEBUG to generate intermediate LESS output and print debugging information to the shell.
+Turn on THEME_DEBUG to generate intermediate SCSS output and print debugging information to the shell.

-The current system is not compatible with all versions of LESS and Node.js.
-You may need to manually install compatible versions.
-Version 1.3.1 of LESS is known to work properly.
+Themes require Node.js and the packages from ``esp/public/media/theme_editor/package.json`` (``npm install`` in that directory).
+Missing npm packages typically surface as Sass compile failures during ``manage.py recompile_theme`` / ``manage.py update``.

-Note that all pages on the site are going to see all of the style information provided by the LESS files.
+Note that all pages on the site are going to see all of the style information provided by the SCSS files.
 So, don't expect that one page can use <h2> and have it look different from an <h2> somewhere else (which could have been done in the past by including different CSS files).
 Use selectors to differentiate between elements.

 Further setup and usage information is available at: https://wiki.learningu.org/Generic_Templates